-- (a) We will build a system to manage our subsidiaries and will develop a system to report their business results, business activities and the like to our board of directors on a regular basis. - (b) A manager of the Company will serve as an officer of our subsidiary and will develop a system to observe the appropriateness of such subsidiary's business. - (c) The internal audit division of the Company will conduct the internal audit regularly or when needed and will develop a system to report the result of audit to the representative director and president, the Audit and Supervisory Committee and the relevant divisions of the Company. - 6) Framework to appoint an employee who assists the duties of the Audit and Supervisory Committee of the Company, and the matters relating to the independence of such employee from the directors (except those who are Audit and Supervisory Committee Members) and the matters relating to the assurance of effective instructions given by the Audit and Supervisory Committee to such employee - (a) We will assign an employee who assists the duties of the Audit and Supervisory Committee in the Audit and Supervisory Committee Secretariat. - (b) Appointment and relocation of the Audit and Supervisory Committee Secretariat staff that assists such committee in performing its duties requires prior consent of such committee. - (c) The Audit and Supervisory Committee shall have the right to direct and order the Audit and Supervisory Committee Secretariat staff who assists the committee in performing its duties to perform his/her duties.
+- (a) We will build a system to manage our subsidiaries and will develop a system to report their business results, business activities and the like to our Board of Directors on a regular basis. - (b) A manager of the Company will serve as an officer of our subsidiary and will develop a system to observe the appropriateness of such subsidiary's business. - (c) The internal audit division of the Company will conduct the internal audit regularly or when needed and will develop a system to report the result of audit to the Audit and Supervisory Committee and Executive Directors. - 6) Framework to appoint an employee who assists the duties of the Audit and Supervisory Committee of the Company, and the matters relating to the independence of such employee from the Directors (excluding Directors serving as the Audit and Supervisory Committee Members) and the matters relating to the assurance of effective instructions given by the Audit and Supervisory Committee to such employee - (a) We will assign an employee who assists the duties of the Audit and Supervisory Committee in the Audit and Supervisory Committee Secretariat. - (b) Appointment and relocation of the Audit and Supervisory Committee Secretariat staff that assists such committee in performing its duties requires prior consent of such committee. - (c) The Audit and Supervisory Committee shall have the right to direct and order the Audit and Supervisory Committee Secretariat staff who assists the committee in performing its duties to perform his/her duties.

-- 7) Framework where the directors (except those who are Audit and Supervisory Committee Members) and employees of the Company and the directors, corporate officers, employees and auditors of our subsidiaries or parties who receives a report from aforementioned persons report to the Audit and Supervisory Committee of the Company, and other matters relating to reporting to the Audit and Supervisory Committee - (a) The directors (except those who are Audit and Supervisory Committee Members) and employees of the Company and the directors, corporate officers, employees and auditors of our subsidiaries or parties who receive a report from aforementioned persons will promptly report the important matters relating to, without limitation, the management, the accounting division and division in charge of compliance and awards and penalties to the Audit and Supervisory Committee of the Company, in addition to the matters which conflict with the laws and Articles of Incorporation and the matters which may remarkably damage the Company and our subsidiaries. - (b) In order to grasp the important decision-making process and the situation of its business operations, the Audit and Supervisory Committee Members may attend important meetings in addition to the meeting of the Board of Directors, access important documents relating to the business operations and request a director or an employee to explain the situation when needed. - 8) Framework to ensure that no person who reported to the Audit and Supervisory
+- 7) Framework where the Directors (excluding Directors serving as the Audit and Supervisory Committee Members) and employees of the Company and the Directors, Corporate Officers, employees and auditors of our subsidiaries or parties who receives a report from aforementioned persons report to the Audit and Supervisory Committee of the Company, and other matters relating to reporting to the Audit and Supervisory Committee - (a) The Directors (excluding Directors serving as the Audit and Supervisory Committee Members) and employees of the Company and the Directors, Corporate Officers, employees and auditors of our subsidiaries or parties who receive a report from aforementioned persons will promptly report the important matters relating to, without limitation, the management, the accounting division and division in charge of compliance and awards and penalties to the Audit and Supervisory Committee of the Company, in addition to the matters which conflict with the laws and Articles of Incorporation and the matters which may remarkably damage the Company and our subsidiaries. - (b) In order to grasp the important decision-making process and the situation of its business operations, the Audit and Supervisory Committee Members may attend important meetings in addition to the meeting of the Board of Directors, access important documents relating to the business operations and request a Director or an employee to explain the situation when needed. - 8) Framework to ensure that no person who reported to the Audit and Supervisory